 The plains-wanderer is usually seen singly, especially during the non-breeding season, but may also occur in pairs and in small family groups of up to five birds (Baker-Gabb, 1987; Bennett, 1983; Harrington et al., 1988; Marchant & Higgins, 1993).
 The plains-wanderer occurs at scattered sites in Queensland, New South Wales, Victoria and South Australia (Baker-Gabb, 1990a; Baker-Gabb et al., 1990; Barrett et al., 2003; Bennett, 1983).
 There have also been unconfirmed records of the species in the Northern Territory (Bennett, 1983; Blakers et al., 1984).
-The primary 'stronghold' of the species is the Riverina region of south-western New South Wales (Baker-Gabb et al., 1990; Bennett, 1983) with the north-central region of Victoria providing a secondary stronghold for the species.
+The primary 'stronghold' of the species is the Riverina region of south-western New South Wales (Baker-Gabb et al., 1990; Bennett, 1983) with the north-central region of Victoria providing a secondary stronghold.
+Astrebla Downs National Park and Diamantina Lakes National Park represent areas of high importance for the species in Queensland, with potential plains-wanderer habitat linking these Queensland Channel Country sites to the Riverina region of New South Wales.